MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/cbasemediafilter--cbasemediafilter.md

 ## <a name="remarks"></a>Osservazioni

-Arrestare sempre l'oggetto prima di eliminare l'oggetto.
+Arrestare sempre l'oggetto prima di eliminarlo.

 ## <a name="requirements"></a>Requisiti